smancke/mailigo/README.md

-# Goletter - Newsletter engine using golang and MJML
+# Mailigo - Newsletter engine using golang and MJML